 - The writing requirement may also be satisfied through various departmental courses, or through the rhetoric sequence offered by the College of General Studies:

 - Among departmental courses, CAS EN 120 meets the CAS WR 100 requirement, and CAS AH 150, CAS AM 250, CAS EN 220, CAS HI 150, or CAS MA 150 meets the CAS WR 150 requirement

 - CAS CH 111 and CH 112 together satisfy the CAS WR 150 requirement; students who take CAS CH 111 and CH 112, or CAS CH 181 and 182, are still expected to take CAS WR 100.

 - In any given semester, other departmental courses may also satisfy these requirements.

 - Students continuing in CAS as juniors from the College of General Studies may use CGS RH 101 to meet the CAS WR 100 requirement and CGS RH 102 to meet the CAS WR 150 requirement.

-- Students who were required to submit TOEFL scores or other proof of English language proficiency as part of their applications for admission to Boston University will be placed into either CAS WR 097, CAS WR 098, or CAS WR 100, based on their performance on a placement test.
+- Students who submit TOEFL scores or other proof of English language proficiency as part of their applications for admission to Boston University will be placed into CAS WR 097, CAS WR 098, or CAS WR 100, based on their performance on a placement test.

 Arts & Sciences Writing Program Courses